SergeiShtepa/linux/Documentation/block/blkfilter.rst

 filtering the I/O unit, it can either be passed for subsequent processing by the block layer, or skipped.

 The filter can be implemented as a loadable module.
-In this case, module unloading is blocked while the filter is attached to at least one of the block devices.
+In this case, the filter module cannot be unloaded while the filter is attached to at least one of the block devices.

 Interface description
 =====================